sirredbeard/awesome-wsl/README.md

 #### Other WSL Uses

-* Learning programming and Linux administration generally.
+* Learning programming, computer science, and system administration generally.
-* Building applications on [Azure](https://blogs.technet.microsoft.com/stefan_stranger/2018/03/08/installing-azure-cli-on-debian-gnulinux-for-wsl/), Microsoft's cloud platform.
+* Building applications for [Azure](https://blogs.technet.microsoft.com/stefan_stranger/2018/03/08/installing-azure-cli-on-debian-gnulinux-for-wsl/), Microsoft's cloud platform.
+* Leveraging the power of the shell and scripting to automate your personal workflow, like saving videos from YouTube using youtube-dl and then uploading them to your Synology or combining and OCRing folders of PDFs.
 * [Replacing Windows shell with Xfce, Gnome, KDE, i3.](https://github.com/NathanCastle/BootShellCredentialProvider).
-* Running Linux-based server applications like [OpenFOAM](https://openfoam.org/download/windows-10/) and [Wordpress](https://mkaz.blog/wordpress/install-wordpress-on-windows-subsystem-for-linux/) on Windows 10.
+* Running Linux-based server applications like [OpenFOAM](https://openfoam.org/download/windows-10/) and [Wordpress](https://mkaz.blog/wordpress/install-wordpress-on-windows-subsystem-for-linux/) locally for testing purposes.
+* Managing your CentOS servers using [Ansible](https://www.jeffgeerling.com/blog/2017/using-ansible-through-windows-10s-subsystem-linux).

 # Supported Distributions